Maryland Employment Lawyers

 Even though you may feel that you have been wronged by your employer, not all employer conduct is legally actionable.
 In order to prevail in an employment law case, you must prove all of the elements of each cause of action, whether your claim is for wrongful termination, wrongful discharge, discrimination, retaliation, breach of contract, or any other type of employment dispute.
 At the federal level, most employment claims arise under one or more of the following statutes:

-The state of Maryland also prohibits discrimination in the workplace through the Maryland Fair Employment Practices Act.
+The state also prohibits discrimination in the workplace through the Maryland Fair Employment Practices Act.

 A skilled Maryland employment lawyer will be able to apply the requirements of each of these statutes to the specific facts of your case to weigh the strength of your claim.